** Updated June 30th, 2022 **

 Bitcoin contains properties that make it valuable including:

 - Exchangeable: Bitcoin can be exchanged with others for things of value.
-Many individuals now accept Bitcoin as a form of payment.
+Many individuals now accept Bitcoin as a form of payment and Bitcoin can be used to purchase other coins.

 - Divisibility: Bitcoin can be divided by up to eight decimal places (or one Satoshi) so this allows anyone to purchase Bitcoin in smaller amounts.
 As Bitcoin becomes more valuable and adopted, it will continue to be useable for small transactions.